Bama's Hurts on future: 'Story's far from over'

 Alabama coach Nick Saban called Hurts a model of perseverance.

 "As a man and as a competitor you have values and try to do things the right way," Hurts said.
 "For me I've tried to do the best things for my team and ultimately be ready at any moment to play for my team.
-Because this is my team.'
+Because this is my team."